List of polyurethane applications: Filling of spaces and cavities

 Two binary liquids, one of which is a polyurethane (either T6 or 16), when mixed and aerated, expand into a hard, space-filling aerosolid.

 Construction sealants and firestopping

 Approved polyurethane sealants (which is different from foam) are available in one, two and three part systems, and in cartridges, buckets or drums.
-Polyurethane sealants (such as EZ-Poly) are used to fill gaps thereby preventing air and water leakage.
+Polyurethane sealants are used to fill gaps thereby preventing air and water leakage.
 They are also used in conjunction with inorganic insulation, such as rockwool or ceramic fibres, for firestopping.
 Firestops can thwart smoke and hose-stream passage.
 The Browns Ferry Nuclear Power Plant used flammable polyurethane foam as a firestop, which was accidentally ignited and caused a major fire.

 Water vessels

+Polyurethane foam is widely used in the marine world in many applications:

 Inflatable boats

 Some raft manufacturers use urethane for the construction of inflatable boats.
 AIRE uses urethane membrane material as an air-retentive bladder inside a PVC shell, whereas SOTAR uses urethane membrane materials as a coating on some boats.
 Maravia uses a liquid urethane material which is spray-coated over PVC to enhance air retention and increase abrasion resistance.